sonic-net/sonic-swss/crates/countersyncd/benches/otel-standalone/WORKER_CONFIGURATION.md

 # Configurable ordered worker pool

+Export schema and current throughput were subsequently updated to canonical SAI names; see [NAMED_METRICS.md](NAMED_METRICS.md).
+Results below used numeric-ID attributes and are retained as historical measurements.

 The daemon now exposes explicit startup parameters (no automatic resizing):

 | Parameter | Default | Meaning |